samswen/firestore-pagination/readme.md

 ## how to use

 1. You will need generate private key under service accounts and save it as serviceAccount.json in the project root folder.
-2. There are 3 examples under examples folders: demo.js, interactive.js and get-batch.js.
-3. You can use the import-json.js to import books.json into your firestore database.
+2. You can use the import-json.js to import books.json into your firestore database.

     node import-json.js books.json

+3. Copy/paste config file as config.js in .

 <pre>
     // examples/demo.js